Xto-dev/PaintTogether/README.md

 1. Open multiple browser windows/tabs
 2. Join the same room with the same password
 3. Draw in one window and verify it appears in others
+4. Test layer operations (add, delete, reorder, visibility, opacity)
+5. Test different brush types and settings
+6. Test undo/redo with Ctrl+Z and Ctrl+Y
+7. Test eyedropper tool by picking colors from the canvas
-4. Move your cursor and verify it appears in other windows with your name
+8. Move your cursor and verify it appears in other windows with your name
-5. Switch between brush and eraser to verify cursor icon changes
+9. Switch between brush and eraser to verify cursor icon changes
-6. Resize the browser window to verify drawing accuracy is maintained
+10. Resize the browser window to verify drawing accuracy is maintained

 To test documentation generation:
 1. Make code changes and commit